 Architecture Research, 2017–

-Seyithan Ozer is an architect and a PhD candidate at the RCA.
-Before arriving at the RCA, Seyithan earned an MPhil degree from Projective Cities programme at the Architectural Association.
+Seyithan Ozer is an architect and PhD candidate at the RCA.
+Before arriving at the RCA, Seyithan received a MPhil degree from the Projective Cities programme at the Architectural Association.
 His research interests are the methodologies and methods of production of architectural and urban knowledge, technology and governance.

 - MPhil Architecture & Urban Design (Projective Cities), Architectural Association, 2017; BArch Architecture, Middle East Technical University, 2014